KyloIO/kylo-docs/developer-guides/KyloDeveloperGuide.rst

 4. A new browser window will open showing the Kylo UI.
 Any changes you make will automatically refresh the page with the new changes.

-If you will be editing stylesheets then you will need to additionally configure IntelliJ to compile SCSS files:

-1. Install the File Watchers plugin and restart IntelliJ.

-2. Go to Preferences -> Tools -> File Watchers.

-3. Click the + plus sign at the bottom and create a SCSS file watcher.

-4. Change the Arguments to: :code:`--output $FileDir$ $FilePath$`

-5. Change the Output paths to refresh to: :code:`$FileNameWithoutExtension$.css`

 Angular Material Notes
 ----------------------